 3. Lines 172-173: Why were Type II sums of squares used?

+We had used Type II sums of squares because we had followed the practice in some papers on the topic, which used this type of sum of squares.
+However, we have now realized that this might not be the most convenient option in our case, as we have significant interactions in our model, and in these cases, type III should be used.
+Therefore, we have now changed the analyses in Tables 1 and 2 (as well as in Appendix S2) by using Type III sums of squares.
+This has not significantly changed our results, except for the fact that there is now no selection for shoot height in 2010.
+We have now modified the methods and results sections to reflect these changes.

 4. Line 184: I don’t understand “to avoid basing contrasts on estimated selection coefficients”.
 What is the perceived problem here?

 We agree that wording was a bit unclear.
 What we wanted to avoid was to base statistical analyses on values that were estimates with an error without accounting for the errors of estimates, i.e., avoid doing stats on stats.
 We have now changed the text to clarify this.